Using the CLI

 Checking metadata in a custom location

-By default, check looks for a datapackage.json file in the current directory, but you can specify a different path using the source argument:
+Instead of looking for datapackage.json in the current directory, you can specify a different path using the source argument:

 Terminal